Carrots are Easy to Grow

 - Purple Haze is longer and slimmer with a thinner purple ring

 I prefer Purple Haze, white, yellow and all the odd colors.
 Then when you pick them young, they are so sweet and delicious.
 This is a great way to introduce kids to gardening and might even make carrots more interesting for them to eat.

-What About the Soil?
+What about Soil?

-That’s plenty of room because you will likely be harvesting early (before they get to the size stated on the package) and getting delicious sweet “young” carrots.
+Those options offer plenty of room because you will likely be harvesting early (before they get to the size stated on the package) and getting delicious sweet “young” carrots.

 The image to the right is an example of an over-planted container.
 If this happens you’ll need to pull out some of the small ones to leave room for the larger ones to grow.

 As the season goes along you can harvest the largest of them allowing growing room for the rest.

 It’ll save you a lot of wasted seeds.
-There are inexpensive little gadgets called “seeders” that you can buy at the garden center or online that help you sprinkle a controlled amount of seeds much more easily.
-This is the kind I have, shown here.
+There are inexpensive little gadgets called “seeders” that you can buy at the garden center or online that help you sprinkle a controlled amount of seeds easily.

 Some operate with air suction, some by sprinkling through size controlled holes.
 Choose the one you like best, they are really a big help to prevent over seeding.
 They are cheap enough that you can buy both kinds and decide which you like best.

 Put 3 or 4 blocks or “pot feet” under the container so it doesn’t sit directly on the ground.
 This is important for air flow and drainage.
 Ensure the container and soil line stays level.

 If there is no rain, water them enough so that the surface doesn’t dry and form crust and also to keep the top few inches of soil moist.

 However, the seeds will lie dormant or stop growing if the temperature dips or isn’t high enough to meet their ideal growing temperature.
 They will resume growing when the temperature rises.
 The optimum temperature for them is 16 – 18 degrees Celsius (61 – 64 degrees Fahrenheit).

 Keep them lightly watered but not too wet while they grow, 60 to 75 days later you’ll start to pick the size carrots you can use for dinner and snacking on.
 Wash off the soil and you won’t even have to peel them, they will have a deliciously irresistible earthy flavor.